Chocobozzz/PeerTube/support/doc/production.md

 sudo cp /var/www/peertube/peertube-latest/support/nginx/peertube /etc/nginx/sites-available/peertube
 ```

-Then set the domain for the webserver configuration file.
-Replace `[peertube-domain]` with the domain for the peertube server.
+Set the domain for the webserver configuration file by replacing `[peertube-domain]` with the domain for the peertube server:

 ```bash
 sudo sed -i 's/${WEBSERVER_HOST}/[peertube-domain]/g' /etc/nginx/sites-available/peertube
 sudo sed -i 's/${PEERTUBE_HOST}/127.0.0.1:9000/g' /etc/nginx/sites-available/peertube
 ```

 Then modify the webserver configuration file.
-Please pay attention to the `alias` keys of the static locations.
+Please pay attention to:
-It should correspond to the paths of your storage directories (set in the configuration file inside the `storage` key).
+ * the `alias`, `root` and `rewrite` directives paths, the paths must correspond to your PeerTube filesystem location
+ * the `proxy_limit_rate` and `limit_rate` directives if you plan to stream high bitrate videos (like 4K at 60FPS)

 ```bash
 sudo vim /etc/nginx/sites-available/peertube